Jemoka/blag/content/posts/KBhnorman_an_epic_tale_in_n_parts.md

 At the time, I was fortunately supported by four very helpful adults---ESL instructors, teachers from the local government's ESL program, local students, family friends---who have supported me and edited this silly story as a means of helping me better English.

+Ironically, this story is set in 2018, I think, two years after when I wrote it.
+Its now 2022, almost 7 years after.
+Make of that what you will.

 Therefore---

 ****Norman, an epic tale told in N parts****